imanfz/android-utils/README.md

     implementation 'io.github.imanfz:android-utils:{latest version}'
 }
 ```
+### Jitpack

-Add it to your build.gradle with:
+if you use with jipack dd it to your build.gradle with:
 ```gradle
 allprojects {
     repositories {